Supplements to help you sleep

-Insomnia includes not only the inability to fall asleep in the first case but also the inability to stay asleep plus repeatedly waking too early.
+Insomnia includes not only being able to fall asleep in the first place and the inability to stay asleep, plus repeatedly waking too early.

-There are several supplements known to help promote good sleep .
+There are several sleep supplements known to help promote good sleep.

-- Valerian – one of the most researched of all herbal remedies.
-It is a herb with effective sleep inducing properties as it promotes relaxation and reduces stress.
+- Valerian – is one of the most researched of all herbal remedies.
+It is a herb with effective sleep-inducing properties as it promotes relaxation and reduces stress.